 Jamie Doyle, Publisher and Editor – A lifelong car enthusiast and collector, Jamie left the world of finance to start Sports Car Digest in 2008.
 Seeing the need for an online classic car publication, he founded the focused and informative journal to fill the void on the Internet.
 Since starting the online magazine, Jamie has continued to bring new talent and innovations into the realm of vintage automotive and motorsports journalism.
 As a result, Sports Car Digest has become a precise, accurate measure of online media for sports car enthusiasts to rely on for entertaining reading material.

 Jamie resides in Charlotte, North Carolina with his wife and two young sons.
 He is a member of the International Motor Press Association, Jaguar Club of America, Lotus Limited, Alfa Romeo Owner’s Club, Porsche Club of America, BMW Car Club of America and Iso & Bizzarrini Owner’s Club.
 He serves on the board of advisors for the Pinehurst Concours d’Elegance.
 Over the years, several European and American classics have called Jamie’s garage their home.
-He currently owns a Porsche 356 Pre-A Coupe, Jaguar E-Type Series 1 4.2 Roadster, Lotus Elan S3 Coupe, BMW 2002 Tii, Mini Cooper S and a “practical” 414 hp, 8400 rpm BMW E90 M3 Sedan (complete with kid seats strapped to the back seat).
-Outside of cars, he enjoys fishing, golfing and time with family.
+He currently owns a Porsche 356 Pre-A Coupe, Jaguar E-Type Series 1 4.2 Roadster, Lotus Elan S3 Coupe, BMW 2002 Tii and Mini Cooper S. Outside of cars, he enjoys fishing, golfing and time with family.

 Rick Carey, Auction Editor – One of the first people to report on the collector car market, Rick Carey’s market knowledge is unparalleled and he has one of the largest databases of auction transactions.
 This wealth of personally observed data, with many auction results even earlier than the 20+ years he has been observing and recording auction transactions, brings an unusual and informative perspective to current collector car market transactions and trends.